Natural resource protection zoning

 In recent years, communities in Massachusetts have adopted resource protection zoning (RPZ) as a tool to protect natural resources and open space.
 RPZ, which was originally passed in Shutesbury, Massachusetts in spring 2008, includes elements of conservation subdivision regulations and cluster development bylaws, to regulate new subdivisions of land in a manner that maximizes the protection of natural resources (wetlands, forests, agriculture lands, open space).

-Purpose

-The primary objective of this tool is to allow towns to make natural resource protection and open space preservation an important component of any subdivision of land.
-Because this is a relatively new tool, there have been no applications of the regulations in practice, so it remains to be seen whether it will actually achieve its goals.

 Differences from traditional conservation subdivisions

 Resource Protection zoning differs from traditional conservation subdivisions and cluster bylaws in many ways, including: